pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

                                  WHERE my_col > 0")
 ```

+**Out-of-core algorithms** push some operations like filtering or grouping
+to the loading of the data.
+While this is not currently possible, connectors
+implementing out-of-core algorithms could be developed using this interface.

 **Big data** systems such as Hive, Iceberg, Presto, etc. could benefit
 from a standard way to load data to pandas.
 Also regular **SQL databases**
 that can return their query results as Arrow, would benefit from better